trujunzhang/bodrag-makedown/Products/bodrag/source-Bodrag-Utilities.md

 ---------------------

 Frequently starting and stopping Windows , as well as installing and unistalling applications , in time fragments Windows registry and possibly contains errors .
 Due to this fragmentation the reading and writing process of the registry takes longer tan a defragamentet registry file .
 This bring a reduction of perfomance to yours system .
-With the Registry Defragementer you have the posibility to to defragment the registry, therefore, the fragmentation of the registry is reduced, and unused memory is recovered.
+With the <strong>Registry Defragementer</strong> you have the posibility to to defragment the registry, therefore, the fragmentation of the registry is reduced, and unused memory is recovered.
 The performance of your system thereby increasing again.